 My work focuses on the theory and application of environmental and resource economics.
 Throughout my academic and professional career, I have been actively involved with fisheries and aquaculture in Latin America.
-Nevertheless, I am currently expanding my research agenda to include problems outside that scope.
+Nevertheless, my current research agenda includes problems outside that scope.
 In particular, topics related to natural disasters, conservation, energy, and the political economy behind institutional regimes.

 I am originally from Chile, but I have worked in several countries in Latin America under a wide umbrella of topics.
 I started my professional career working in the agricultural sector.
 During college, I specialized in operations research and its application to process optimization and facility design.
 Eventually, I became increasingly involved in policy analysis, which allowed my interests to mature, and led me to pursue a Masters in Environmental Science and Management.
 As my work started to center around policy and economic analysis, pursuing a Ph.D. in Economics became the natural next step in my career.

 I have other non-professional interests whenever I have some free time.
-These include playing music, photography, writing op-eds, sailing out to the seas, and riding bikes/motorcycles.
+These include playing music, photography, snowboarding, road cycling, and aerobatics.